-- 1) The Appellant applied for services through the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant on September 5, 2024, in conjunction with the I/DD Waiver application (Exhibit D-3). - 3) The Appellant was diagnosed with Autism Spectrum Disorder, Level 2 and Generalized Anxiety Disorder (Exhibit D-3). - 4) The Respondent issued a notice of denial on September 24, 2024, advising the Appellant that his application had been denied as the documentation submitted did not indicate an eligible diagnosis of an Intellectual Disability or related condition which is severe (Exhibit D-2).
+- 1) The Appellant applied for services under the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant in conjunction with the I/DD Waiver application on December 4, 2024 (Exhibit D-3). - 3) The Appellant was diagnosed with Autism Spectrum Disorder, Level 2 and Generalized Epilepsy (Exhibit D-3). - 4) The Respondent sent a notice of denial on November 20, 2024, advising that the Appellant's application for the I/DD Waiver Program had been denied as the documentation submitted for review does not reflect an eligible diagnosis of Intellectual Disability or a related condition which is severe.
+To be considered a severe related condition, Autism Spectrum Disorder must be diagnosed as a Level 3 (Exhibit D-2).